spryker/spryker-docs/docs/dg/dev/integrate-and-configure/configure-services.md

-3. Submit an infrastructure change request via the [Support Portal](/docs/about/all/support/using-the-support-portal.html) .
-Set up a Change Request for existing Parameter Store values and request your values to be set for these parameters
+3. Submit an infrastructure change request via the [Support Portal](/docs/about/all/support/using-the-support-portal.html).
+Set up a Change Request for existing Parameter Store values and request your values to be set for the following parameters:
   * NEWRELIC_LICENSE
   * NEWRELIC_ACCOUNT_ID
   * NEWRELIC_INSIGHTS_KEY

 Once New Relic is enabled, in the New Relic dashboard, you may see either `company-staging-newrelic-app` or `YVES-DE (docker.dev)`.
 New Relic displays these APM names by the application name setup in the configuration files.